Office of Emergency Management

 Emergency Operations Plan

 The City of Alexandria Emergency Operations Plan (EOP) is a multi-discipline, all-hazards plan that establishes a single, comprehensive framework for the management of major emergencies and disasters within the city.
-The EOP is implemented when it becomes necessary to mobilize identified resources in order to save lives and protect property and infrastructure.
+The EOP is implemented when it becomes necessary to mobilize resources in order to save lives and protect property and infrastructure.
 The EOP establishes the overall roles and responsibilities for emergency operations, as well as the concept of operations for the city.
-It is used in conjunction with established operational procedures, plans and protocols.
+It is used in conjunction with established operational procedures, plans, and protocols.
 The development and maintenance of this plan and supporting plans is the basis of the local emergency management program.

 OEM also aligns its plans with several external plans including: